cecyours/InterMe/BusinessBlogs.md

 - [x] Blogger can get contact details/appointments of viewers who are interested in the post.
 - [x] Bloggers can change contact form details at any time with the dashboard.
 - [x] Along with the post,  Bloggers can share the location of the business.
-- [x] Bloggers can view the post's comments & ratings.
 - [x] Bloggers can publish/ promote the feature of the personal web site on ````Business Blogs````

 | Viewer as User